suhdonghwi/hslisp/README.md

 # hslisp
 **hslisp** is LISP variant coded in Haskell.

+hslisp is (partially) lazy-evaluted pure functional programming language.

+Note there is no way to perform I/O in this language.
+Seperating pure computations and impure computations(I/O) appropriately is very complex problem.
+Think about Monad system in Haskell, and I have no ability to apply that in my language.

 # 1. Execution
 - Execute with no program argument : run REPL without any task.
 - Execute with arguments : Load files enumerated in program arguments, and run REPL.